Clivern/Laravel-CSV-Export/README.md

 ## Usage

-Lets use it to export options table.
+For Example Let's use it to export options table.

 ``` php
 namespace App\Http\Controllers;